yduf/yduf.github.io/_posts/2021-06-12-bit-ternary-coded-decimal.md

 title: Ternary-coded decimal
 tags: bits math c++ tic-tac-toe
 ---
-> Representing [Tic-tac-toe]({% post_url 2021-06-08-tic-tac-toe- %}) in ternary form, and efficiently generating all possible boards. - yduf
+> Representing [Tic-tac-toe]({% post_url 2021-06-08-tic-tac-toe %}) in ternary form, and efficiently generating all possible boards. - yduf

 Rather than doing binary to ternary number conversion [(implying divide and mod)](https://stackoverflow.com/a/7466840/51386), we can directly count in binary-coded ternary form.

 ## Ternary Increment
 My own code to increment from 1 to N in binary-coded ternary representation.
 Trick is to use the binary + for handling carry over, by first allowing propagation when it will be needed and then masking spurious bits.

-TODO: would it allow general ternary addition operation ?
+TODO: would it allow general addition operation (ternary) + binary operand ?

 {% highlight cpp %}
 #include <cstdint>